MarcoSutti/SPHM/README.md

 [1] Liu GR, Liu MB (2003) Smoothed particle hydrodynamics: a meshfree
     particle method.
 World Scientific, Singapore.

-If there are any problems or bugs, feel free to email me at Marco.Sutti (at) unige.ch
+If there are any problems or bugs, feel free to email me at msutti@ncts.tw

 ## I) Version History